schiele/git-incrypt/README.md

 https://www.agwa.name/projects/git-crypt/ but all action happens when fetching or pushing data to the remote.

-Another project I have seen before (but currently couldn't find anymore) did operate as a remote helper, similar to this one but they did compress the complete pack files, making incremental changes expensive since this potentially requires re-transmitting large pack files.
+There is https://github.com/spwhitton/git-remote-gcrypt that operate as a remote helper, similar to this one but they compress the complete pack files, making incremental changes on arbitrary git URLs expensive since this potentially requires re-transmitting large pack files.

 Our approach has advantages and disadvantages compared to those other